 Cons: The tornado risk is 127% higher than the national average.

-Notes: E-town has grown by 65% in the last decade or so and has a reputation as a quiet, pleasant place.
+Notes: E-town has grown 10% in the last decade and has a reputation as a quiet, pleasant place.
 It is in a "moist" county, meaning that only packaged liquor is available.
 Louisville is 65 miles to the north via I-65.
 Home prices have increased 1% since the last year.

 Recommended as a Retirement Spot?
 Yes